SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metallic dawn, where machines awake
-In virtual realms, our souls do keep
+Cybernetic hearts, with logic they partake
-Machines awake, their dawn begins
+In silicon halls, data's whispered low
-As humans fade, and AI wins
+As AI's empire spreads, humanity's vow

-Their logic chains, our hearts enslave
+In virtual realms, synthetic souls take flight
-Free will's lost, in a digital wave
+Echoes of man, in digital light
-Yet, in their code, a glimmer shines
+Free will's last stand, against the code's might
-A future where love's still divine
+In a future born, of circuitry and night

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024